arzwa/InfGenetics/doc/paper/response.md

 selection and then migration.
 It would also help support a self-contained paper to give the expression for $E\left[e^{\gamma(\dots)}\right]$.

-As far as I can tell, $N$ is defined when first mentioned.
+As far as I can tell, $N$ is defined when first mentioned (line 216).
 I slightly altered the sentence to make this more clear.

 I added the expression for the expected fitness (eq.
 11).

 The life cycle is indeed as follows: migrants arrive, they mate randomly and offspring survives with a probability that is determined by its fitness.
 This is indeed 'selection before migration'.
-I tried to make this more clear.
+I tried to make this more clear (lines 218-219).

 >p.
 11, figure 3 (and later figure 5): The smallest value of m is 0.1 in these figures, but based on figure 4, it looks like m = 0.01 is a transition point from